JuliaLang/www.julialang.org/drafts/_posts/2012-02-02-shelling-out-sucks.md

 ## Indirection and Inefficiency

 If we were using the above Ruby code to count the number of lines with the string "foo" in a directory, we would want to check to see if everything worked and respond appropriately if something went wrong.
-In Ruby, you can check if a shell command executed using backticks (or the `system` and `popen` commands) was successful using the bizarrely named `$?.success?` indicator:
+In Ruby, you can check if a shelled out command was successful using the bizarrely named `$?.success?` indicator:

     irb(main):008:0> dir="src"
     => "src"